 the chosen state has no substantial relationship to the parties or the transaction and there is no other reasonable basis for the parties’ choice; or

 application of the law of the chosen state would be contrary to a fundamental policy of a state which has a materially greater interest than the chosen state.

+[It just be remembered that public law will in any case be applicable to all contracts, and disputes related to them.
+It can be invoked by the state or by an disputant.]

 ICANN’s base Registry Agreement for New gTLDs does not specify a governing law.